 We occasionally receive messages from readers asking about the resilience of banks in Mexico.
-A recent news story about lost money transfers, and memories of the bail-ins in Cyprus has possibly got people concerned about how safe their money is, even in a bank.
+Past news stories about lost money transfers, recent news stories about large bank liquidity, and memories of the bail-ins in Cyprus have possibly got people concerned about how safe their money is, even in a bank.

 It may also seem natural to wonder whether Mexico, with its history of currency devaluations, financial blowouts, bank nationalizations, and periods of runaway inflation, might not be a risky place to keep savings.

 It may come as a surprise, therefore, to learn that Mexico’s banks are well capitalized and were among the first in the world to fully implement the new stricter capital standards set by international financial regulators, known as Basel III.

 Your cash deposits are a loan to the bank